The Ultimate Guide to Iceland's Golden Circle

 The Golden Circle can be visited at any time of year.
 Spring, summer, and fall offer milder temperatures, and the landscape is free of snow.
 If you decide to spend a night near the Golden Circle during the summer, you'll have the opportunity to see these places under the midnight sun with its hues of pink and orange.

 In winter, snow blankets the region, offering a unique experience.
 The water at Gullfoss waterfall continues to run, but parts of the waterfall get frozen, making it seem like glass.
-This is also a great time to look for the northern lights.
-Just make sure to step carefully, as the platform at the waterfall can be slippery.
+This is also a great time to look for the northern lights, or join a northern lights tour in Iceland, to get the best views and insight.

 Snow is regularly cleared from the roads.
 However, sudden storms can cause delays.
 Be sure to follow the road conditions so you can travel safely.